{\Phi}eat: Physically Grounded Material Feature Representation: Limitations

 \section{Limitations}

-While \methodName successfully learns invariance to geometry and illumination, it currently does not explicitly disentangle the latent space into interpretable physical factors.
-A more expressive formulation would disentangle material, lighting, and geometry within the learned space, allowing users to query or manipulate features along specific physical dimensions.
-Moreover, our pretraining relies entirely on synthetic data; closing the domain gap to unpaired real photographs remains an open challenge.
+While \methodName successfully learns invariance to extrinsic factors, it does not explicitly disentangle the latent space into interpretable physical factors.
+A more expressive formulation separating roughness, metalness, or albedo would allow users to manipulate features along specific physical dimensions.
+Moreover, our pretraining relies entirely on synthetic data; closing the domain gap by integrating unlabelled real-world data through domain adaptation or self-training remains an open challenge.
+As a result of its material-centric adaptation, \methodName also incurs a moderate loss on general-purpose semantic tasks compared to the original backbone, reflecting a specialization tradeoff between semantic utility and material alignment.
+Finally, our current physical model is primarily optimized for surface reflectance and shading.
+Modeling more complex light-transport phenomena, such as translucency and subsurface scattering, could further improve its physical fidelity.